SimplyBat/Bottle_Dataset/README.md

 Machine learning and deep learning have become powerful tools for image classification.
 However, real-world applications often require balancing **model accuracy**, **training speed**, and **generalization** — especially when working with limited data or computational resources.

 For my project, I am working with a custom image dataset stored on my Google Drive (path: `/content/drive/MyDrive/dataset`).
-Since the dataset is not very large, it's important to understand:

 - Which model architecture yields the best performance
 - How training parameters (like batch size and learning rate) affect convergence